CyprianFusi/AI-for-Sentiment-Analysis/Readme.txt

 (or computers).
 In the context of machine and deep learning these are the steps in the preparation of text (or audio) data for training a machine learning algorithm.
 Text data must be converted into vectors of numbers for use by machine learning algorithms during training and inferences.
-The steps can be many and tidius when working with a huge amount of text data.
+The steps can be many and tedius when working with a huge amount of text data.
 But fortunetely, when working with deep learning and a large number of examples, the steps are reduced to only basic transformations: normalization, cleaning, and tokenization.
 Tensorflow's Keras offers a function, keras.preprocessing.text.Tokenizer, that normalizes, cleans and tokenizes.
 The deep learning layers can do the heavy lifting of determining what information to extract (feature engineering) and process.
 The main layer